kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 ---
 ## Loops

+A loop goes through each item in a list and does something with it.

+- Outer loop → goes through each house.

+- Inner loop → goes through each student in that house.

 `foreach ($House in $Houses.Keys) {     foreach ($student in $Houses[$House]) {         ...     } }`

 - A **loop** repeats actions.